carina-akaia/3d-islands/README.md

-# Noname Project
+# 3D Islands

-Demo project showcasing a hardened Island Architecture implementation applied to a NextJS app.
+Demo project showcasing a hardened Island Architecture implementation with WebGL rendering.

 Islands are declared as WebComponents where ShadowDOM holds `<canvas />` controlled by React Three Fiber.